aptos-labs/aptos-core/developer-docs-site/docs/tutorials/first-move-module.md

 ## Step 5: Interact with the Move module

-Move modules expose access points, also referred as `entry functions`.
-These access points can be called via transactions.
-The CLI allows for seamless access to these access points.
+Move modules expose access points, known as *entry functions*.
+These entry functions can be called via transactions.
+The Aptos CLI allows for seamless access to these entry functions.
 The example Move module `hello_blockchain` exposes a `set_message` entry function that takes in a `string`.
 This can be called via the CLI:

 ```bash
 aptos move run \